 The picture shows a large farm tractor displayed at the first Taiwan Agricultural Machinery & Materials Exhibition, which concluded its three-day run at an agricultural expo complex in Yunlin on Monday, Oct.
 24.

 Average earnings per payroll employee within the industrial and service sectors recorded annual growth of 1.37 percent from January to August, but a rise in the consumer price index (CPI) meant a drop in real spending power, according to the latest government statistics.

 Professor Huang Mei-ying (黃美瑛), shown above, will serves as the next Fair Trade Commission chairwoman, Cabinet spokesman Hsu Kuo-yung announced Monday.

-The U.S. dollar rose against the New Taiwan dollar Wednesday, gaining NT$0.018 to close at NT$29.960, as the greenback recouped early losses on the back of local central bank intervention, dealers said.
+The U.S. dollar rose against the New Taiwan dollar Monday, gaining NT$0.053 to close at NT$31.683 as traders here reacted to the weakness of the Chinese yuan in cutting their holdings of the local currency, dealers said.